 A lot of exchanges also support Trezor – exchanges like Bitex support signing in with Trezor device.

 You can even passwordless login to your WordPress blog using your Trezor hardware wallet.
 You will need to install and activate the official Trezor WordPress plugin for that.

 The Trezor hardware wallet is a great device that makes investing in cryptocurrencies secure than ever.
-So if you are big time cryptocurrency investor, buying this hardware wallet makes a lot of sense.
+So if you are a big-time cryptocurrency investor, buying this hardware wallet makes a lot of sense.

-In case you don’t like Trezor hardware wallet, you can check out the Ledger Nano S.
+In case you don’t like the Trezor hardware wallet, you can check out the Ledger Nano S.